Random Finite Set Theory and Centralized Control of Large Collaborative Swarms: APPENDIX B: Receding Horizon Control using the RFS Formulation

-Conceptually, at a time k, the knowledge of the system model is used to derive a sequence ${\bf u}(k|k), {\bf u}(k+1|k), {\bf u}(k+2|k),\cdots, {\bf u}(k+T_p|k)$ where $T_p$ is the finite prediction horizon from the current state $\bar{\bf x}(k)$ \cite{14}.
+An optimal solution, ${\bf u}$, can also be obtained in a real-time computational sense by minimizing the objective, Eq. \eqref{modifiedL2}, by reducing the finite horizon to a computational manageable prediction horzion using MPC or receding horizon control \cite{15}.
+Conceptually, at a time k, the knowledge of the system model is used to derive a sequence ${\bf u}(k|k), {\bf u}(k+1|k), {\bf u}(k+2|k),\cdots, {\bf u}(k+T_p|k)$ where $T_p$ is the finite prediction horizon from the current state ${\bf x}(k)$ \cite{14}.
 With the input sequence, the state is moved forward in time by the control horizon, $T_c$; usually one time-step.
-Then the same strategy is repeated for time $k+1$. $T_p$ can be chosen to be either small or large.
-As $T_p$ increases, the degrees of freedom in the optimization increases which can slow down the algorithm considerably even though more of the future reference trajectory would be useful to bring the output closer to the reference.
+Then the same strategy is repeated for time $k+1$.
+The finite prediction horizon, $T_p$, can be chosen to be either small or large.
+As $T_p$ increases, the degrees of freedom in the optimization increase which can slow down the algorithm considerably, even though more of the future reference trajectory would be useful to bring the output closer to the reference.
 With a smaller $T_p$, the computation time will be faster, but the optimization may be more suboptimal.
 Thus, the swarm may not converge to the desired configuration.